 PARKING: No cost, but we urge you to support the Rotary Interact Club volunteers from local high schools who run the parking lots.

 WEATHER: Rain or shine!
 We have both indoor and outdoor festivities, most under tents.
 If the weather forecast is grim, we will post updates to our offerings on our social media channels.

 PETS: The Fairgrounds has a strict “No Pets” policy, and we have to abide by it.
 So please leave your furry loved ones at home, even the well behaved ones.
 This is not something that we can control it is part of our contract.

 KIDS’ ZONE: Bring children of any age to our children’s area, which includes pumpkin decorating, scarecrow making, inflatable slides, face painting and more!
 Saturday only.

 SMOKING: There will be one area designated as the smoking area within our event; we kindly ask you to abide and only smoke in this area.

 HANDICAP ACCESSIBLE: Yes!

-AUTHENTIC DRESS: If you wear an authentic Dirndl or Lederhosen to Frederick’s Oktoberfest, your admission FREE.
+AUTHENTIC DRESS: If you wear an authentic Dirndl or Lederhosen to Frederick’s Oktoberfest, your admission is FREE.
 Partial dress, German t-shirts, and/or hats do not qualify as free admission.

 GREEN EFFORTS: We are committed to recycling and composting to reduce our waste throughout the weekend.
 Please help us!
 Stations throughout the festival will have a bin for single-stream recycling [cans, bottles and plastic cups], another bin for composting [all food paper and utensils] the last bin is for whatever trash is left.

-GERMAN HERITAGE BOOTH, sponsored by the Historical Society of Frederick County.
+GERMAN HERITAGE BOOTH, sponsored by the Heritage Frederick.
 Learn about your German heritage through online research, fact sheets, books, puzzles, crafts, and games!
 Marian Currens, the Historical Society’s Librarian/Archivist, and Carlee Harbaugh, Curator, will answer your questions and provide interesting new insights on Frederick County’s German traditions.
 Sign up for additional research services!